 Yes, an employer can forfeit gratuity even if an employee has completed 5 years in the following cases:

-If the services of such an employee have been terminated for his riotous or disorderly conduct or any other act of violence on his part, or If the service of such an employee has been terminated for any act which constitutes an offense involving moral turpitude, provided that such offense is committed by him in the course of his employment.
+- If the service of such an employee has been terminated for any act which constitutes an offense involving moral turpitude, provided that such offense is committed by them in the course of their employment.

 From India, Bangalore